ningninger/interview/English.md

 ### 操作系统

-> Operating System (OS) is a foundational course in computer science that explores the design and implementation of the **software** that **manages computer hardware** and **provides services for application programs**.
+> An Operating System (OS) is a fundamental computer program that manages and controls hardware and software resources.
 >
-> This course covers key concepts such as process management, memory management, file systems, and I/O systems.
+> It serves as the interface between users and the computer system, facilitating efficient operation and supporting application software.
 >
-> Students learn how an operating system allocates resources, schedules tasks, handles concurrency (并发), and ensures security and efficiency.
+> Key functions include resource management (CPU, memory, devices, files), program execution control, and providing various user interfaces.
 >
-> I think the most important part of this course is virtualization.
-Operating system provides virtualization of the CPU and memory, among other resources, to create a more powerful virtual machine.
->
-> (Understanding OS principles is crucial for developing efficient software and solving complex computing problems.
-This course provides the theoretical background and practical skills needed to work with and design modern operating systems.)
+> OS features include concurrency (simultaneous event handling), resource sharing among processes, and virtualization to abstract physical resources into logical entities.

 > An operating systems course provides a deep understanding of how computer systems manage hardware and software resources.
 It covers key concepts such as process management, where you learn how the OS schedules tasks, handles concurrency, and manages inter-process communication.
 Memory management is another critical area, focusing on how the OS allocates and manages memory, including concepts like virtual memory and paging.
 The course also delves into file systems, teaching you how data is stored, retrieved, and organized on disk.
 Security and protection mechanisms are explored to understand how the OS safeguards resources and data from unauthorized access.
 By the end of the course, you will have a comprehensive understanding of how operating systems function, enabling you to design and optimize system software effectively.